astrockragh/Mangrove/README.md

 Using Dark Matter Merger Trees to infer galaxy properties works much better than everything else out there!

-For people looking to reproduce the results of [our paper](arxivlink), PAPER TITLE, the folders to look are in data and dev.
+For people looking to reproduce the results of [our paper](https://arxiv.org/abs/2210.13473), 𝙼𝚊𝚗𝚐𝚛𝚘𝚟𝚎: Learning Galaxy Properties from Merger Trees, the folders to look are in data and dev.

 You can preprocess the merger tree with data_z.py (or data_SAM.py if you want fewer nodes), although you'll have to fit a transformer independently, since I found that to be the best.
 You can find a procedure for doing so in the subfolder transform, but if you're going for speed and already know what subset of features you're interested in, I suggest you fit the transformer in a different way.
 Ours is fit for each column which isn't fast.